xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 #### B) Key actions timings (50% of Part 2)

-For part 2B, we count the % of key actions that are not completed within 18 months of the evaluation.

-For Global/Bureau: We take the % of key actions that are not completed within 18 months of the evaluation.
+For part 2B, We consider all evaluations from the past five years, including the current year-end, and include all planned actions except those marked as ‘No longer applicable.’

+**% Overdue key actions** = Number of key actions that were planned to be due by today but are still in `Overdue` or `Not Initiated` status / Total number of key actions that were planned to be due by today exlcuding `No longer applicable`.

+For Global/Bureau: For each 1% below 100% completed, we deduct 1% from the score.

 For Country:For each 1% below 100% completed, we deduct 5% from the score.